Someone you love has died and now the holidays will never be the same. I’m sorry to put this so plainly, but it’s true and you need to acknowledge it.

 - moments that made you think of/miss your loved one

 - words of encouragement to other family members

 - words of appreciation for other family members

-Have a designated stocking or garland (here are some awesome garland ideas) where people can share their slips.
+Or have a designated stocking or garland (here are some awesome garland ideas!) where people can share their slips.